-You will need some investigations and tests so that your specialist team can diagnose, treat and monitor your condition.
+These investigations and tests will help your specialist team diagnose, treat and monitor your condition.
 These tests are referred to as “staging investigations”.
 The results of these tests will provide information about the abnormal area in your pancreas and your general health.
-Your specialist team will also want to get to know you and your family so they can make the most appropriate treatment choice for you as an individual.
+Your specialist team will also want to get to know you and your family so they can make the most appropriate treatment choice for you.

 Multidisciplinary meeting (MDT)